-I referred this matter to the Queensland Police Service which advised a review of assaults in the Gympie CBD on Friday and Saturday nights between the hours of 10.00 pm and 4.00 am revealed a slight increase from 2008 to 2009.
+On advice from the Queensland Police Service, a review of assaults in the Gympie CBD on Friday and Saturday nights between the hours of 10.00 pm and 4.00 am revealed a slight increase from 2008 to 2009.
 However, police advise a number of these incidents in 2009 were attributable to one offender, who is currently serving a term of imprisonment for these offences.
 They advise also that all assault matters which occurred in 2008 and 2009 between the hours of 10.00 pm and 4.00 am on Friday and Saturday nights have been addressed, with the exception of one matter which is still under investigation.